 For some time, I had been once again very partially satisfied with the way I led and acted and what I was reading about leadership and organizations.
 Thanks to working and exchanging ideas with Bonitta Roy and Jean Trudel, I made important realizations.
 I familiarized myself with process philosophy as well as the work of Ralph Stacey and his fellow students of Hertfordshire University who, for the past fifteen years, have been developing a theory and practice called: “Complex responsive processes of human organizing.”

 I wish to avoid presenting this theory as a panacea or the ultimate theory of human action, while still sharing that studying it thoroughly for the past year and a half has had a big impact on me.
 This theory of practice invites us to reconsider several fundamental hypotheses on how we conceptualize organizations, change and leadership.

 “If you don’t think about what you are doing, you are trapped in the way that you have always thought and therefore done.” – Ralph Stacey

 (Ralph Stacey: Complexity and Paradoxes 2015)

-This fascination, the dissatisfaction mentioned previously, my readings and the explorations of the past seventeen years within the Pyxis network have brought me to invite my colleagues and friends to regularly meet (every month for about three hours and every nine months for three days) on what we have called the ‘Alchemical Terrace’.
+This fascination, the dissatisfaction mentioned previously, my readings and the explorations of the past seventeen years within the Pyxis network have brought me to invite my colleagues and friends to regularly meet (every month for about three hours and every six months for three to five days) on what we have called the ‘Alchemical Terrace’.

 There are several ways to describe what occurs there.
-One way to put it is that we practise the art of open and spontaneous conversation.
+One way to put it is that we practise the art and science of agile and participatory conversation.
 There is no plan, but that does not mean that it evolves randomly.
 Through the spontaneity of everyone’s participation, themes and reflections emerge.